LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/local-digital-kick-off-workshop.md

 ## Hopes and Fears

-This was a really great exercise in that it allowed us to think about this individually, and then share with the rest of the team
+This was a really great exercise in that it allowed us to think about this individually, and then share with the rest of the team.

+For hopes there was a really strong theme of wanting to work together colaboratively, learn lessons, make connections and great partnerships.
+Also wanting to make sure the project delivered something worthwhile and could be picked up by others